whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Is Shame So Common.md

 The three core spiritual practices bring out the best in people.
 Is it any wonder that healthy cultures around the world embrace them?
 And is it any wonder that authoritarian religions encourage hurtful attitudes instead?

 So are humans inherently selfish or inherently generous?
 Or does it depend on the person or culture?
 I believe _divinity speaks through each person's heart_.
-Each person has a life purpose, or sacred gifts to give, and the divine force in each person's heart will help them find their gifts if they will only listen.
+Each person has a life purpose, or sacred gifts to give, and the divine voice in each person's heart will help them find their gifts if they will only listen.

 When people act on that divine voice -- when a person offers their sacred gifts, acting with integrity, generosity, courage, awareness, authenticity, joy, and other beautiful qualities -- then the person is _acting with an open heart_, offering their deepest love.
 The more a person learns to "hold back" or "shut down" parts of themselves, the more they _close their heart to that divine voice_.
 The ones who hold back the most are often called "cold-hearted" or said to have "hearts of stone."
 In other words, they don't listen to that divine voice inside them that all people have, and so they act selfishly instead, withholding their gifts.

 Don Cox was a black American revolutionary leader in the Black Panthers, and his mother taught him this attitude.
 Cox said, "Mama was a saint.
 She taught me that there were no bad people in the world, only those who made mistakes or stumbled along the path of righteousness.
 That naïve simplicity touched me to the marrow..."

-Like Jesus Christ, black American civil rights leader Martin Luther King Jr carried on his work knowing he would soon be killed.
+Like Jesus Christ, black American civil rights leader Martin Luther King Jr carried on his work knowing he would be killed for it.
 In a public speech on the night before he was assassinated, he said, "What would happen to me from some of our sick white brothers?
 Well, I don't know what will happen now...
 I just want to do God's will..."

 I believe that no one is inherently bad, but some people do have a sickness, or stumble on a good path.
 And some people get really sick and cause huge amounts of unnecessary suffering.
 This is what happens when people of unhealthy cultures grow up learning to "hold back" or "shut down" sacred parts of themselves, learning to ignore abuse, ignore uncomfortable feelings or truths, or believe that people are untrustworthy, selfish, or bad, with almost everybody holding back in their own way.